Consumer Banking Risk Rules

 And selected the following sub-conditions:

-The resulting risk rule is triggered for all accounts created less than 30 days ago, where the account has either 1) an ACH transaction of $10,000 or more OR 2) 50 or more total ACH transactions.
+The resulting risk rule is triggered for all user profiles created less than 30 days ago, where the account has either 1) an ACH transfer of $10,000 or more OR 2) total ACH transactions of 50 or more.

-8. Select Add Action and choose the actions that should occur based on the conditions you set.
+8. Select Add Action and choose the actions that should occur based on your set conditions.
 Depending on the rule type, there are two possible actions:

-• If the rule type is ACH or Wire, the possible actions are Move to Review or Lock User.
+• If the rule type is ACH transfer or wire, the possible actions are Move to Review or Lock User.

 • If the rule type is User, the only possible action is Lock User.